 Articles in NASCAR – Sprint Cup Series

-Mark Martin won the pole on Saturday for Sunday’s NASCAR Sprint Cup race at Dover International Speedway.
+Mark Martin won the pole Friday for Sunday’s Sprint Cup race at Phoenix International Raceway.

 By Jeff Hood | Senior Writer

 DAYTONA BEACH, Fla. – Lame-duck driver Kevin Harvick’s performance during Budweiser Speedweeks at Daytona International Speedway has been anything but lame.